snigui/portfolio/blog/2021-11-12-auto/index.md

 ---

 <details>
-<summary> so you have to register for classes at 7:00am... </summary>
+<summary> So you have to register for classes at 7:00am... </summary>

 ## Let python do it for you with Selenium